aroudaki/app-builder/docs/architecture_design_and_execution_plan.md

 This document unifies the **technical architecture** and the **step-by-step execution plan** for building an AI-powered web application generator.
 The system comprises a **React/TypeScript client**, a **Node.js/Express/TypeScript server**, and a **multi-agent backend** orchestrated via **LangChain/LangGraph** and **Azure OpenAI**.
 Communication occurs over a **WebSocket channel** using the **AG‑UI protocol**, with the server remaining entirely stateless and the client holding session state.

 **Note**: The system is currently migrating from mock containers to real Docker containers for improved isolation and scalability.
+The new architecture uses **temporary Docker containers** that are ephemeral and automatically removed after each session.
+Each container is created from a pre-built base image with boilerplate React app and dependencies pre-installed in `/generated-app` directory.
 See `/docs/docker-migration-plan.md` for detailed migration strategy and implementation phases.

 ---